Brodha V: 2016-2019: Brand endorsements and further successes

-In 2017, Brodha V collaborated with artist Sanjeev Thomas on a campaign to raise awareness for Congenital Heart Defect using heartbeats donated by the public.
-In 2018, Brodha V stirred up controversy through his song "Shook Ones- Freestyle" by calling out artists who plagiarize content from other artists, and draws attention to the disparity in media attention given to artists from South India vs North India.
+In 2017, Brodha V collaborated with artist Sanjeev Thomas on a campaign to raise awareness for congenital heart defect using heartbeats donated by the public.
+In 2018, Brodha V stirred up controversy through his song "Shook Ones- Freestyle", which uses the instrumental from American rap duo Mobb Deep's 1995 hit single "Shook Ones, Part II", as he called out artists who plagiarize content from other artists, and drew attention to the disparity in media attention given to artists from South India vs North India.
 In addition to performing shows across India, Brodha V was also invited to perform for the Music Matters festival in Singapore in 2018.

 As an ambassador for the cellphone brand OnePlus, Brodha V hosted and performed in the largest unboxing event conducted for the release of OnePlus 6T that set a Guinness World Record.

-Brodha V has also featured in the Bollywood movie Gully Boy directed by Zoya Akhtar, and he is one of the artists on whom the title and story were based upon.
+Brodha V has also featured in the Bollywood movie Gully Boy directed by Zoya Akhtar.
 Brodha V's collaboration with Delhi-based rapper Raftaar titled "Naachne Ka Shaunq" shot him to fame in mainstream Hindi media in 2019.
 The track was later included in Raftaar's sophomore album, Mr. Nair.
-Brodha V has collaborated with athletic company Puma in 2019 to promote underground music and hip-hop culture in India.
-In 2019, Brodha V also released his first ever Kannada rap song, which was his rendition of the song "Maari Kannu" from the cult classic film A. In the music video, he questioned Indian society and asks everyone to introspect their values.
+In the same year, Brodha V collaborated with athletic company Puma to promote underground music and hip-hop culture in India.
+In 2019, Brodha V also released his first ever Kannada rap song, which was his rendition of the song "Maari Kannu" from the 1998 cult classic film A. In the music video, he questioned Indian society and asks everyone to introspect their values.

 As a veteran in the Indian rap industry, Brodha V was a guest judge on the Indian rap reality TV show MTV Hustle where he also performed his latest single "Vaishnava Jana To" in the finale.
-In the socio-political anthem "Vaishnava Jana To" released in October 2019, Brodha V delivered his rendition of the Gandhian Bhajan using a unique boom bap sound.
+In the socio-political anthem "Vaishnava Jana To" released in October 2019, Brodha V delivered his rendition of the Gandhian bhajan using a unique boom bap sound.
 The song's lyrics, in line with Mahatma Gandhi's vision of peace and unity, talked about keeping aside differences and looking past religious and cultural backgrounds.
 Brodha V also released "Vainko", a collaboration with Bangalore-based YouTubers Jordindian, which instantly went viral and led to the "Vainko Challenge".